bitcoincashorg/spec/reenable-op-codes.md

 ## Definitions

-* *Stack memory use* - sum of the size of the elements on the stack - gives an indication of impact on memory use
+* *Stack memory use*.
+This is the sum of the size of the elements on the stack.
+It gives an indication of impact on memory use by the interpreter.
-* *Operand order* - in keeping with convention where multiple operands are specified the top most stack item is the last operand.  e.g. `x1 x2 OP_CAT` --> `x2` is the top stack item and `x1` is the next from the top
+* *Operand order*.
+In keeping with convention where multiple operands are specified the top most stack item is the last operand.  e.g. `x1 x2 OP_CAT` --> `x2` is the top stack item and `x1` is the next from the top.
-* *empty byte array* - throughout this document `OP_0` is used as a convenient representation of an empty byte array.
+* *empty byte array*.
+Throughout this document `OP_0` is used as a convenient representation of an empty byte array.
 Whilst it is a push data op code it's effect is to push an empty byte array to the stack.

 ## Specification